-Meet three of the dolphins bred at Sea World
+Meet three captive dolphins bred at Sea World

-About 30 dolphins are kept captive at Sea World on the Gold Coast – most of them were bred at the marine park.
+About 30 dolphins are kept captive at Sea World on the Gold Coast – most of them were bred there.
+Meet three of Sea World's captive dolphins and find out how we can make this the last generation of captive dolphins in Australia.

 Huey is a 14-year-old inshore bottlenose dolphin.
 All he has ever known are the small, barren pools at Sea World.